UVA-LavaLab/PIMeval-PIMbench/README.md

 ### Description
 * PIMeval
-  * A C++ library based PIM simulation and evaluation framework
+  * A PIM simulation and evaluation framework implemented as a C++ library
-  * Support various subarray-level bit-serial, subarray-level bit-paralle and bank level PIM architectures
+  * Support various subarray-level bit-serial, subarray-level bit-parallel and bank-level PIM architectures
   * Support both vertical and horizontal data layouts
-  * Support multi PIM core programming model and resource management
+  * Support multi-PIM-core programming model and resource management
   * Support high-level functional programming with a set of general APIs common to all PIM architectures
   * Support low-level micro-ops programming for modeling architecture details
   * Support performance and energy modeling with detailed stats tracking